 Remember to nail the thinner material into the thicker.
 In other words, we used 1/2″ ply for the little triangles and we’re nailing through the ply into the 1×3 stock.
 The staple gets more wood to bite into.
 Don’t forget the glue!!!

-These hollow triangles serve more then just the money saving purpose.
+These hollow triangles serve more than just a money-saving purpose.
 If the middle triangles were solid, we wouldn’t be able to add the diagonal bracing.
-Since these units will be soft covered, we need to add the bracing on the inside
+Since these units will be soft-covered, we need to add the bracing on the inside

 Setting the diagonal bracing properly is difficult.
 Getting the frame to be square, but in a triangle is tricky.
 I’ll post how we did this after we figure out how!

 We figured it out. how to get these thing to be square before nailing in the diagonal bracing.
 Looking at the picture, you’ll see two red boxes.
 These are some of our practice cubes.
 They are already square.
 We placed one at each end.
 Clamped the ends to the boxes and screwed the boxes to the table.
 The side of the Periaktoi is butted up against some wood screwed into the side of the table.

 A forest of Periaktoi.
 Three units are done and they are taller then the shop lights.

 What do I cover my Periaktoi with?

 I use traditional Muslin to cover my flats.
 Muslin works great for Periaktoi as well.

 We are laying out the muslin for cutting.
 This bunch is 9 feet wide by several yards long.
 I tend to buy damaged muslin from RoseBrand in NYC.
 The damaged goods end up being half price from the new stuff.
 The damage?
 Just a few stains.
 Since we’re painting the muslin, we don’t care about a few stains…